-Late spring is the perfect time to give your borders a little love and attention, in order to keep them in good shape throughout the summer.
+Late spring is the perfect time to give your borders a little attention, in order to keep them in good shape throughout summer.
 At this time, there’s still room between plants to negotiate a way through, so you can access plants at the back of the border before everything grows and knits together.

 Here are six key jobs that you can do to pep up your borders in spring.

 Feed plants now as they come into strong growth.
 There are many feeds on the market, but good all-round organic products include fish, blood and bone, and pelleted chicken manure.

 Deadhead spring-flowering plants such as bergenias to divert energy into leaf growth and establish stronger plants.
 If you want some plants, such as hellebores, to self-seed, leave the seedheads on.